jaesparza/Loop-controller/loopMeasurements/officeLocationMarch22/measurmementPlanning.md

 ## Planning the measurements

 Conducting measurements:
-* [ ] For each range to measure, calibrate the device.
+* [X] For each range to measure, calibrate the device.
-* [ ] For each band measurements one file: bandNameDate.
+* [X] For each band measurements one file: bandNameDate.
-* Guideline: Measure in steps of 1kHz
+* Guideline: Measure in steps of 1kHz (at least)
 * Date in format DayMonthYear in two digit format: e.g. 20m120222 for 20m band measured on the 12 of Feb year 2022
-* For each measurement, log: "Sweep in X segments, YYYY Hz/step"

 Perform measurments for the following bands:

 ### 20m | 14MHz
-* 14.000 - Measure at the lowest usable frequency of the band
+* 14.000 - Measurement center, span 700 kHz, 500 points
 * 14.175
 * 14.350

 bandwidth 350 kHz

-[ ] Measurements in file 20m260322
+[X] Measurements in file 20m310322

 ### 17m | 18 MHz
 * 18.068